 What is most obvious in this book is the author’s passionate challenge to both Hollywood and parents to protect childhood by making and viewing movies wisely.
 One of my favorite lines in the book is when he challenges a common justification for inappropriate items in movies:

 If you call them on it [gratuitous sex, violence, and language], filmmakers become defensive, justifying such content by arguing that children are exposed to it every day in one form or another-even in elementary school yards.
 But if you talk to teachers, or even children themselves, they will tell you that when it is brought to the school yard it has often come from a movie. (pg.
 182)

-How This Book Made an Impact In My Life, Especially as a Mother:
+How This Has Impacted My Life, Especially as a Mother

-I consider myself a pretty careful parent when it comes to movies, but this book has really educated me about the ratings system and made me more aware of what we watch.
+I consider myself a pretty careful parent when it comes to movies, but this book has really educated me about the rating system and made me more aware of what we watch.
 I have five children: three older and two younger.
 Often the younger kids end up watching movies that the older kids are interested in.
 This book has made me re-examine the movies that all of the children, but most especially the younger ones, are exposed to.
-Before, I thought, “Oh, it’s not that bad–especially compared to what So-and-So let’s her kids watch,” or “This is a great movie with a great message for older kids,” but now I am asking, “Is this appropriate for young children?” or “Is this designed with young children in mind?”
-Though subtle, this change of perspective has prompted changes in our family already.
+Before, I thought, “This is a great movie with a great message for older kids,” but now I am asking, “Is this appropriate for young children?” or “Is this designed with young children in mind?”
+Though subtle, this change of perspective has prompted a shift in my decision making.

 Additional Resources within the book

 Chris wants to empower parents like you and me.
 To do this, he created a list of online resources at the back of the book to help parents research a movie’s content on their own to see if it will be appropriate for their family.
 He also includes a list of lesser known but quality films that could facilitate many fun (and appropriate) family movie nights.

 (And did you know that by subscribing to this blog, that I send you an additional list of family-friendly movies?)